parigi-182/parigi-182/README.md

 - Used to mod Android phones, flash custom ROMs, and experiment with Linux distributions.
 - Built and maintained a couple of PCs from scratch.
-- Most comfortable working close to the system or solving low-level problems.
-- I like understanding *how* things work, not just *what* to write.

 ---

 ## 📫 Contact